semperos/ArrayLangCourse/docs/j/verbs-and-assignment.md

 1. Eggs

 	A recipe serving 4 people uses 3 eggs.
-Write the function `Eggs` which computes the number of eggs which need cracking to serve `⍵` people.
+Write the function `eggs` which computes the number of eggs which need cracking to serve `y` people.
 Using a fraction of an egg requires that a whole egg be cracked.

 	```J
 	   eggs 4